TritonDataCenter/manta-mola/README.md

 The `-g 60` is the grace period.
 In order to be cleaned out of mako, the only reference to an object will be in the manta_delete_log table and the creation date for that record will be more than `-g [seconds]` old.

+You can test a full audit cycle by first causing mako dumps for each storage node, then postgres dumps for each indexing moray shard.
+This example uses the input from a previously run audit job:

+    for MANTA_INPUT_OBJECT in `mjob inputs b1448c8d-53f0-4f63-91b8-c351a716c3a3`
+    do
+        mget $MANTA_INPUT_OBJECT | \
+        if [[ "$MANTA_INPUT_OBJECT" = *.gz ]]; then zcat; else cat; fi | \
+        ./build/node/bin/node ./bin/audit_transform.js -k $MANTA_INPUT_OBJECT
+    done | sort | ./build/node/bin/node ./bin/audit.js